jet/dotnet-templates/propulsion-projector/README.md

     dotnet new proProjector -s eventStore # use --help to see options
 //#endif // esdb && !kafka
 //#endif // esdb
+//#if sss
+//#if   kafka // sss && kafka
+# Propulsion SqlStreamStore -> Kafka Projector

+This project was generated using:

+    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new proProjector -s sqlStreamStore -k # -k => include Kafka projection logic
+//#else // sss && !kafka
+# Propulsion SqlStreamStore Projector (without Kafka emission)

+This project was generated using:

+    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store
+    # add -k to add Kafka Projection logic
+    dotnet new proProjector -s sqlStreamStore # use --help to see options
+//#endif // sss && !kafka
+//#endif // sss

 ## Usage instructions

+//#if sss
 0. establish connection strings etc. per https://github.com/jet/equinox README

+        $env:SQLSTREAMSTORE_CONNECTION="..." # or use -c
+        $env:SQLSTREAMSTORE_CREDENTIALS="Password=secret;..." # or use -p # portion of connection string containing sensitive credentials (not logged)
+        $env:SQLSTREAMSTORE_CONNECTION_CHECKPOINTS="..." # or use -cc
+        $env:SQLSTREAMSTORE_CREDENTIALS_CHECKPOINTS="Password=secret;..." # or use -cp  # portion of connection string containing sensitive credentials (not logged)
+//#else
+0. establish connection strings etc. per https://github.com/jet/equinox README

         $env:EQUINOX_COSMOS_CONNECTION="AccountEndpoint=https://....;AccountKey=....=;" # or use -s
         $env:EQUINOX_COSMOS_DATABASE="equinox-test" # or use -d
         $env:EQUINOX_COSMOS_CONTAINER="equinox-test" # or use -c
+//#endif

 //#if cosmos
 1a.
 Use the `eqx` tool to initialize and then run some transactions in a CosmosDB container